PaddlePaddle/PaddleHelix/apps/protein_folding/helixfold/README_inference.md

 ## Copyright

-PaddleFold code is licensed under the Apache 2.0 License, which is same as AlphaFold.
+HelixFold code is licensed under the Apache 2.0 License, which is same as AlphaFold.
 However, we use the AlphaFold parameters pretrained by DeepMind, which are made available for non-commercial use only under the terms of the CC BY-NC 4.0 license.